 The San Diego-Tijuana Region has been using a 2006 SANDAG/Caltrans study on border crossing wait times to justify funding needed to improve the wait times at the California/Baja California border.
 Since 2012, the SBC has been advocating for an updated study.
-Now, SANDAG has begun working on the project, with no announced prospective completion date.
+Now, SANDAG has begun working on the project, and a preliminary report was presented at the SBC Board of Directors Luncheon Meeting at Rancho La Puerta on December 7, 2016.

-The 2016 study, like its predecessor, will analyze the economic impacts caused by delays crossing at the various points of the 150mile border between California and Mexico.
-But unlike past analysis, it will also consider the implications on air quality of truck engines burning fossil fuels as they idle for hours to pass from one country to the other.
-This information, Gallegos said, will help make federal and state money reserved for greenhouse gas reduction projects available to
+The 2016 study, like its predecessor, will analyzes the economic impacts caused by delays crossing at the various points of the 150mile border between California and Mexico.
+But unlike past analysis, it also considers the implications on air quality of truck engines burning fossil fuels as they idle for hours to pass from one country to the other.
+This information will help make federal and state money reserved for greenhouse gas reduction projects available to SANDAG.

-SANDAG.
 The 2006 study found that underdeveloped infrastructure at border crossings and security needs were not only unable to accommodate existing traffic efficiently, but they couldn't keep pace with increasing cross-border trade.

-It also predicted that loses, estimated at \$7.2 billion at the time of the study, would double over the next 10 years unless crossing becomes more efficient.
-"In an increasingly just in-time manufacturing economy, unpredictable wait times for trucks at the border act as a barrier to trade that slows and inhibits cross-border economic investment opportunities..
+It also predicted that losses, estimated at \$7.2 billion at the time of the study, would double over the next 10 years unless crossing becomes more efficient.
+"In an increasingly just in-time manufacturing economy, unpredictable wait times for trucks at the border act as a barrier to trade that slows and inhibits cross-border economic investment opportunities.
 Between 2013 and 2015, crossings at San Ysidro rose 27 percent, according to SANDAG.

-It often takes two hours or more to cross into the United States at the San Diego/ San Ysidro Port of Entry, the busiest land port in the Western Hemisphere.
+It often takes two hours or more to cross into the United States at the San Diego/San Ysidro Port of Entry, the busiest land port in the Western Hemisphere.
 Around 70,000 passenger vehicles and 20,000 pedestrians travel northbound through the crossing on any particular day.
 Most of these vehicles and pedestrians return to Mexico the same day.
 Additional inspection booths that opened in September 2014 cut wait times, but the improvement was only temporary.
 More personal vehicle lanes and inspection booths are expected to open by 2019.
 At that time, unfortunately, the SBC predicts the San Diego/San Ysidro POE will begin moving towards obsolesce.
 The same is predicted for cargo at the San Diego/Otay Mesa Port of Entry.